Cierva C.26: Design

 The aircraft was to have fixed wings, with a Pobjoy R radial engine mounted on each.
-One of these engines was to be modified to reverse the direction of its drive shaft, so that the aircraft's propellers would contra-rotate.
-The starboard engine would also have driven the aircraft's rotor, with the rotor torque compensated by differential thrurst from the two propellers, together with a small rudder in the propeller slipstream.
+One of these engines was to be modified to reverse the direction of its drive shaft, so that the aircraft's propellers would counter-rotate.
+The starboard engine would also have driven the aircraft's rotor, with the rotor torque compensated by differential thrust from the two propellers, together with a small rudder in the propeller slipstream.
 The rotor would also be equipped with a 12 hp mechanical starter to pre-rotate it to 80–85% of its flight speed.

 An unusual flight characteristic of the C.26 design was its way of climbing vertically and hovering.
 These flight modes, typical of helicopters, are ones that autogyros are not capable of with their unpowered rotors.
 The C.26, however, was designed to be able to fly like this with its fuselage oriented vertically, that is, with its nose pointing straight upwards and tail pointing straight down.
 Thrust for vertical climb and for hover would therefore be provided by the wing-mounted propellers.
 Cierva acknowledged that this would be an uncomfortable attitude for the pilot (and add complexity to the fuel system), but said that it would only be adopted for very short times.
 For example, vertical take-off could be used during take-off in the vicinity of high obstacles, and that more conventional climb attitudes could otherwise be used.